WCSCourses/AMR_2026/course_modules_2026/Alignment_and_Variant_Calling/CP5_Alignment_and_Variant_calling.md

 6. [References](#refs)

 # **Learning objectives** <a name="objectives"></a>
-1. How to align short and long reads from a sequencing experiments to a reference genome.
+1. How to align short and long reads from sequencing experiments to a reference genome.
 2. How to identify variants within the reads from a sequencing experiment and a reference genome.